Raj of Sarawak: Foundation and early years

-The Raj was founded by James Brooke, an English adventurer who arrived at the banks of the Sarawak River and decided to berth his schooner there in 1839.
-After serving in the First Anglo-Burmese War where he was severely wounded in battle, Brooke returned to England in 1825 to recover from his injury.
-Despite his attempts to return into service, he was unable to return to his station in India before his temporary leave from the service expired.
+The Raj was founded by James Brooke, an English former soldier and adventurer who arrived at the banks of the Sarawak River and berthed his schooner there in 1839.
+After having served in the First Anglo-Burmese War, where he was severely wounded in battle, Brooke returned to England in 1825 to recover from his injury.
+Despite his attempts to return to service, he was unable to return to his station in India before his temporary leave from the service expired.
 Overstaying his furlough resulted in his position in the military being forfeited, but he was awarded a pension by the government for his service.
 He continued on from India and went to China to improve his health.

 On his way to China in 1830, he saw the islands of the Asiatic Archipelago, still generally unknown to Europeans.
-He returned to England and made an abortive trading journey to China in the Findlay before his father died in 1835.
+He returned to England and made an abortive trading journey to China in the brig Findlay before his father died in 1835.
 Inspired by the adventure stories regarding the success of the East India Company (EIC) where his father had been serving, and especially by the efforts of Stamford Raffles to expand the company influence in the Asiatic Archipelago, he purchased a schooner named Royalist using the £30,000 left to him by his father.
 He recruited a crew for the schooner, training in the Mediterranean Sea in late 1836, before beginning their sail to the Far East on 27 October 1838.
 By July 1839, he reached Singapore and came across some British sailors who had been shipwrecked and helped by Pengiran Raja Muda Hashim, the uncle of Sultan Omar Ali Saifuddin II of Brunei.